siramsay/100-days-of-code-R3/README.md

 **Thoughts**
 -webkit-appearance: none!important;
 So that mobile form inputs don't get styled with system styling.
+This does seem a strange things to need to do.
+Why does Apple do this.
+Also on the search page I need to work out why entering first character in the input creates the button to "drop".

 ### Day 367 2021 Nov 19, Friday

 **Today's Progress**

+**Drupal Themeing**
-Modified a Drupal module to add a few classes for styles.
+- Modified a Drupal module to add a few classes for styles.
-Green circle Modified the CSS for the module.
+- Modified the CSS for the module.

+**Computer Science**
 I also watch a computer science video, always good to review and refresh sorts even though I never seem to need them.

 ### Day 366 2021 Nov 18, Thursday

 **Today's Progress**

 **JS, HTML, CSS, Git**

-Today I tidied up and strip down a repository for an article.
-Just a small job but important all the same.
+- I tidied up and strip down a repository for an article. onScroll and ScrollTop

+**Thoughts**
 It's really surprising how something as simple as scrollTop brings you full circle back to the basics